Trump approves emergency orders over Hurricane Dorian

 In the US, the National Hurricane Centre extended watches and warnings across the Florida and Georgia coasts.
 Forecasters expect Dorian to stay just off shore, but meteorologist Daniel Brown cautioned that “only a small deviation” could draw the storm’s dangerous core toward land.

-By Monday afternoon, the storm’s top sustained winds fell slightly to 150mph, and it was crawling along Grand Bahama Island at just 1mph.
+By Monday afternoon, the storm’s top sustained winds had fallen to 145mph.

 On Sunday, Dorian’s maximum sustained winds reached 185mph with gusts up to 220mph, tying the record for the most powerful Atlantic hurricane to make landfall.